 The solution – use dedicated content marketing and ideation tools like Content Ideas that collect relevant data and present it in context.

-Content Ideas crawls more than 1 billion pages every day, applying natural language processing (NLP) to reveal real user questions, high-value keywords, popular long-tail keywords, and trending topics.
+Content Ideas crawls more than 1 billion pages every day, applying AI to reveal real user questions, high-value keywords, popular long-tail keywords, and trending topics.

 As a content writer, you can leverage the tool to find out: